PR3SIDENT/enshrouded-community/README.md

 Last but not least Configure the Server Configuration File following the guide.

 To start the server, simply run `enshrouded_server.exe`  or if running on Linux `wine64 ./enshrouded_server.exe` There are no command line arguments.
-- The Steam APP ID for the Enshrouded Dedicated Server is: ```2278520```
-- The Public branch will be available for anonymous download and you can use SteamCMD to configure your services.
-- This will be available on Early Access launch for folks to begin to setup.

 Dedicated Server Running Verification
 The Server is running when you see ```HostOnline (Up!)``` message.